IHsojib71/Laravel-CRUD-bootstrap/README.md

 This is a simple CRUD system using laravel 9 and bootstrap 5.2.
 It has also image upload facility with edit option.
+To run this project create a database "laravel_crud" then import the laravel_crud.sql file.
+After openning the project run the project using "php artisan serve".